Welcome to the Caroline Chick Jarrold Group Website!

 - Atmospheric reaction complexes involving oxidation of volatile organic compounds.

-- Exploring exotic electronic structures that arise in heteronuclear lanthanide complexes, with their interesting strong electron-neutral interactions.
+- Exploring exotic electronic structures that arise in homo- and heteronuclear lanthanide complexes, with their interesting strong electron-neutral interactions.

-Our research “toolbox” includes gas-phase reactivity studies using high-pressure, fast flow reactors, mass spectrometry, anion spectroscopy (anion photoelectron spectroscopy and resonant two-photon detachment spectroscopy) and density functional theory calculations, in close collaboration with theorists Krishnan Raghavachari, Srini Iyengar, and Hrant Hratchian (UC Merced).
+Our research “toolbox” includes gas-phase reactivity studies using high-pressure, fast flow reactors, mass spectrometry, anion spectroscopy (anion photoelectron spectroscopy and resonant two-photon detachment spectroscopy) and density functional theory calculations, in close collaboration with theorists Krishnan Raghavachari, Srini Iyengar, Hrant Hratchian (UC Merced) and Thomas Sommerfeld (SELU).